top of page

 Prototyping

-Initially, the station prototypes were vertical; however, during user testing, I realized a horizontal format would perform more effectively to make the device more accessible and align with ADA guidelines.
+Initially, the station prototypes were vertical; however, during user testing, I realized that a horizontal format would be more effective in making the device more accessible and aligning with ADA guidelines.

 Ideation